How to Clean Golf Cart Batteries: A Step-by-Step Maintenance Guide

 Can You Use Alternative Cleaning Solutions Safely?

-Vinegar (diluted with water) works for mild corrosion but avoid harsh chemicals like bleach.
-Commercial battery cleaners are pH-balanced for safety.
-Never use abrasive materials like steel wool, which can damage terminals.
+Yes, diluted vinegar can be used for mild corrosion, but avoid harsh chemicals like bleach.
+Commercial battery cleaners are pH-balanced and safer for battery terminals.
+Never use abrasive materials such as steel wool, as they can damage the terminals.
+For lithium-ion batteries, it’s best to use a dry brush or compressed air instead of liquid cleaners.

 How Often Should Golf Cart Batteries Be Cleaned?